 - Household disinfectant or disinfectant wipes

-Click here for more information on how to prepare your COVID-19 home kit.
+Learn how to prepare your COVID-19 home kit with this checklist.

 Managing COVID-19 at home